MihailTeodor/iLib-frontend/README.md

 # iLib - A Library Web Application

-The **iLib** frontend is a user interface built with Angular that interacts with two backend systems (one in Java and one in C#) to manage a library’s inventory, user loans, bookings, and alerts.
+The **iLib** frontend is a user interface built with Angular that interacts with two backend systems (one in Java and one in C#) to manage a library’s inventory, user loans and bookings.
 This application provides an easy-to-use interface for citizens and administrators to interact with the library’s resources.

 ## Features

 ### Citizen User Features
 - **Search Articles**: Search for books, magazines, and DVDs.
-- **Manage Loans**: View and extend current loans.
 - **Book Articles**: Book available articles.
-- **View Loan History**: Check the history of previously borrowed articles.
+- **View Loan and Booking History**: Check the history of previously borrowed or booked articles.

 ### Administrator Features
 - **Manage Articles**: Add, modify, or remove articles from the library catalogue.